mixu/nwm/readme.md

 A dynamic window manager for X11 written with Node.js

-nwm is what I use for window management in Arch, Debian and Ubuntu.
+nwm is what I use for window management in ChromeOS, Arch, Debian and Ubuntu.

 ### Why?

 - **New in 1.3.x**: added support for Node `4.0.x` and `0.12.x`!
-- Supported: Ubuntu, Arch, Fedora, Debian
+- Supported: Ubuntu, ChromeOS, Arch, Fedora, Debian
 - Dynamically tiling window manager with adjustable main window size
 - Multiple monitor support (Xinerama)
 - Workspaces/virtual desktops (0 - 9 by default)